GSam/bfg-piPI/README.md

 - The Letter P in Greek - impliicit generalized / low-resolution interpreted result
 - A standard capitalization implied by pairing (comma implies toUpper functor in this situation by a Yoneda-like principle)
-- Possible internal intervals e.g. all letters between p to P in ASCII?
+- Possible internal intervals e.g. all letters between p to P in ASCII or functors belonging to this object (objectification)

 Core contains the obsolete and never really worked on RPython interpreter: